Lynn R. Laufenberg

 Finally, Laufenberg has been a strong advocate for the civil justice system in the halls of the legislature, appearing as a witness in the legislative process on behalf of WATL, the Litigation Section of the State Bar of Wisconsin and the State Bar of Wisconsin over 20 times to present testimony in opposition to efforts to restrict access to the courts by injured consumers, overturn common law rights of recovery and undermine the independence of the judiciary.

 In addition to his work for the Academy, Lynn has been active in the State Bar of Wisconsin, serving as member and Chair of the Board of Directors of the Litigation Section of the State Bar of Wisconsin, as Chair of the Section Leaders Council and, most recently, as an elected representative to the Board of Governors.
-He is certified by the NBLSC as a Board Certified Trial Lawyer, has been recognized by his peers by election to the Wisconsin Chapter of the American Board of Trial Advocates and has been selected for inclusion in the Wisconsin Super Lawyers Edition in 2005, 2006, 2007, 2008, 2009, 2010 and 2011.
+He is certified by the NBLSC as a Board Certified Trial and Pretrial Advocate, has been recognized by his peers by election to the Wisconsin Chapter of the American Board of Trial Advocates and has been selected for inclusion in the Wisconsin Super Lawyers Edition from 2005 to 2012.

 The fourth core principle – a commitment to professionalism – is an essential part of the battle against those who would close the courthouse doors.
 We are conscious of the damage being done to the image of trial lawyers by repeated, baseless attacks.
 The best antidote to those attacks is a constant commitment to professionalism.
 As another past recipient of the Trial Lawyer of the Year Award said of Lynn: